fadelkora21/allo-nutri-adtc-2026/REPORT.md

 The model runs through llama.cpp.

 The application does not call a cloud model or external inference API.
-After the model has been downloaded, inference can run with no internet connection.
+After the model has been downloaded, inference can run without an internet connection.

-### 4.4 Deterministic optimizer
+### 4.4 Deterministic Optimizer

 The optimizer uses linear programming through SciPy and HiGHS.